redis/redis-py/README.md

 Lock.
 This also means that redis-py Lock objects require Redis server 2.6 or greater.

-2.X users that were explicitly referring to \"LuaLock\" will have to now refer to \"Lock\" instead.
+2.X users that were explicitly referring to *LuaLock* will have to now refer to *Lock* instead.

 ### Locks as Context Managers